 Click here to find out more about the best grind size for a moka pot.

-In the end, you don’t want a little mountain of coffee in the basket though.
-You want a flat bed of coffee grounds.
-Just take your finger and smooth out the mound of coffee without pushing the grounds and compacting them.
-You really don’t want to compact the grounds because this could cause the pressure in the moka pot to become too high and you ending up without coffee.
+You really don’t want to compact the grounds because this could cause the pressure in the moka pot to become too high and you end up without coffee.

 If you want to add an Aeropress filter, put it on top of the basket now.

-Take the collector and hold it upside down.
-Then put the filter lid in place.
-The indented part of the lid should point down when everything is assembled.
-After that, put the silicone gasket in place.
-The gasket just goes above the screw thread and holds the lid in place.
-The inner hole in the gasket should be filled up with the intent of the filter lid.
+Hold the collector upside down and place the filter lid, ensuring the indented part faces downward when assembled.
+Next, position the silicone gasket just above the screw thread, securing the lid in place.
+The inner hole in the gasket should align with the intent of the filter lid.
+This assembly makes sure the pot won’t leak.

-BE CAREFUL: Because you used hot water in the boiler, you can’t touch the outside of it anymore.
-Use a towel or oven glove to grip the lower part.
-The top part is still cool of course so you can screw it on with your bare hands.
+Caution: Handle with Care Due to the use of hot water in the boiler, avoid touching its exterior directly.
+Utilize a towel or oven glove to grip the lower part securely.
+The top part remains cool, allowing you to screw it on with bare hands.

-Screw it on tight but not extremely.
-Don’t twist the collector by the handle but you can wedge your fingers against the side of the pouring spout and the mount of the handle to get a better grip.
+Tightening Instructions: Screw it on firmly but not excessively.
+When twisting the collector, avoid using the handle.
+Instead, wedge your fingers against the side of the pouring spout and the handle mount for a more secure grip.

 If your moka pot leaks from the seam, twist it on a bit tigher or click here to find a solution.